blue-sky-r/keyboard-test/README.md

 ### layout file
 Layout file is simple ASCII art visual representation of physical keyboard layout.
-Each key is represented by square brackets with key label inside wrapped by spaces, for example: a key with the number one is represented as [ 1 ] which visualy looks like a key.
+Each key is represented by square brackets with key label inside wrapped by spaces, for example: a key with the number one is represented as [ 1 ] which visualy looks like a keycap.
-This file is loaded, parsed (parsing errors are shown if any) and then also used for visual on screen feedback.
+This layout file is loaded, parsed (parsing errors are shown if any) and then also used for visual on screen feedback.
 Check provided layout files for details (apple.lay, at101.lay)

 Name of required layout file to be loaded has to be specified as parameter: